-On January 22, 2018, the Government announced an extension to the Credit Guarantee Fund scheme worth TL 55 billion (consisting of the remaining TL 50 billion from last year's Fund scheme and TL 5 billion from returns).
-Under the new scheme, TL 25 billion of the total amount is strictly channeled towards industrial companies, and TL 15 billion towards exporters.
+On January 22, 2018, the Government announced a loan guarantee package to the Credit Guarantee Fund scheme worth TL 55 billion (consisting of the remaining TL 50 billion from last year's Fund scheme and TL 5 billion from returns).
+Under the new scheme, TL 25 billion of the total amount is strictly channeled towards industrial companies and TL 15 billion towards export companies.
 Special guarantee limits have been reserved for agricultural enterprises and female entrepreneurs.
-On May 18, 2018, the Credit Guarantee Fund introduced a new loan guarantee package of TL 35 billion.
-This package is allocated for use by enterprises with export operations and foreign exchange earning activities together with use in business financing.
+On May 18, 2018, the Credit Guarantee Fund introduced an additional loan guarantee package of TL 35 billion.
+This package is allocated for use by enterprises with export operations and foreign exchange earning activities, together with use in business financing.
 On October 11, 2018, the Government announced that creditors will be able to restructure loans more than once and change the maturity of loans for credits pledged by the Credit Guarantee Fund, provided that after the opening date of the loans, their maturity will not exceed 96 months for business loans and 156 months for investment loans.
 The restructuring is expected to be implemented in a way that will not impose any additional burden on the Ministry of Treasury and Finance.
+On June 12, 2019, the Government introduced another loan guarantee package to the Credit Guarantee Fund scheme of TL 25 billion.
+As part of the package, bank loans will have an inflation-indexed variable interest rate, and the decrease in the consumer price index (CPI) will also bring down the cost of loans.
+The package will cover both SMEs and all non-SME enterprises that play an essential role in increasing employment an production.